Want to know to save an indoor plant from dying? Just stop doing these 15 things that kill your houseplants!

 Also Read: WHY YOUR INDOOR PLANTS ARE DYING

 Light exposure is the main reason why indoor plants die.
-Plants that need more light become lanky indoors and die gradually.
-On the other hand, low light houseplants suffer when they are exposed to direct sunlight.
+Plants that need more light to become lanky indoors and die gradually.
+On the other hand, low-light houseplants suffer when they are exposed to direct sunlight.
 They turn pale and develop faded scorched spots.

 A Tip: Do thorough research every time you start to grow a new plant to understand its growing requirements.
 There are some easy to grow houseplants that perform well in indirect light

 Lack of fertilizer leads to weak plants with pale leaves and stunted growth.
 Fertilizing potted plants regularly is essential as they have no other source to get the required nutrients in container culture.